seanbyd/seanbyd.github.io/_posts/2024-07-10-deploy-an-open-liberty-app-to-openshift-local.md

 For OpenShift you need to access the URL using the OpenShift route.

 The command "oc apply -f deploy.yaml" creates the OpenShift route and service.
-These are used to access the application
+These are used to access the application.

 Find the route to the running pod.